sp1222/project-information-retrieval/README.md

 # project-information-retrieval
 Intro to Data Mining class project.
 Implement a Google API, and conduct word searches using Whoosh on files.
-Launched on repl.it, the project can be observed here:
+Launched on repl.it, the project can be observed here (please note repl needs to wake up and may take time to launch):

 https://project-information-retrieval.sp1222.repl.co/